July 22, 2016 (Updated: May 15, 2023)

 It’s your job as a writer to maintain a level of professionalism in the voice you use.
 Unless you’re writing for a personal blog that isn’t part of your own professional brand, the writing itself still needs to adhere to professional standards.

 Without understanding your audience, finding the perfect brand voice becomes quite difficult.
 The blogs and social media feeds you love have cultivated voices to attract readers of certain demographics.
 The most effective advertisers understand that how your audience responds to your information intertwines with how you talk to them.
-When you spend time defining and developing voice before you start writing your content, that content becomes purposeful, sharable, and relevant.
+When you spend time learning about your audience, establishing your voice and content creation processes becomes much easier.